CubedProgrammer/libtar/README.md

 Long form options are available.

+When reading compressed archives, the -z option must also be specified, the program will not automatically detect.

 Options available are:
 ```
 -A -C -U -c -f -k -m -p -r -t -u -W -v -x -z